jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

   |image12|

-Extra Variable include:
+Extra Variables include:

 .. literalinclude :: files/f5_automation_toolchain_template_extra_variables.yml
    :language: yaml

 ..
 Note:: There are other Playbooks in this SCM repository.
 Specifically, there is one for each of our Automation Toolchain objects and the full_build.
 The full_build runs all the roles for each of the Automation Toolchain objects together.

-..
-Note:: Our Ansible Role references the same AS3 declaration used in documentation, and also used in Postman.
-Its a perfect example of source control.

-Return to the `Projects` Tab.
-We are going to deploy our Template which will stitches together all its objects and runs against our BIG-IPs.
+Return to the `Templates` Tab.
+We are going to deploy our Template which stitches together all our objects and runs against our BIG-IPs.

 ``Deploy`` the Template by clicking the Deploy icon.

   |image13|

-The Template deploys all the code we have used previously in our Postman module; however, because the Automation Toolchain objects are idempotent, no change is enacted on the BIG-IPs.
+The Template deploys all the code we have used previously in modules 2-4.
+However, because the Automation Toolchain objects are idempotent, no change is enacted on the BIG-IPs.

   |image14|